matt1187/3.3V-adventure/MS4138/readme.md

 |U30|PQ30RV21 or PQ30RV2||various||
 |JC5|2x6 pinheader|RM 2.54|Mouser||

+# Note
+D5 Diode cathode should have a direction to circle of footprint.

-# disclaim
+# Disclaim
-Risk of modification, it is not my fault, if your board or CPU dies.
+Risk of modification is on your side.
+It is not my fault, if your board or CPU dies.

 # License